Ali M. Ansari

-Ali Massoud Ansari FRSE (علی مسعود انصاری, born 24 November 1967 in Rome) is a Professor in Modern History with reference to the Middle East at the University of St Andrews in Scotland, where he is also the founding director of the Institute for Iranian Studies.
+Ali Massoud Ansari (علی مسعود انصاری, born 24 November 1967 in Rome) is a Professor in Modern History with reference to the Middle East at the University of St Andrews in Scotland, where he is also the founding director of the Institute for Iranian Studies.

 Education and career

 Ansari was educated at Colonel Brown Cambridge School Dehradun, Royal Russell School, University College London (BA), King's College London (MA), and obtained his PhD from the University of London's School of Oriental and African Studies (SOAS).

 He is also an Associate Fellow at Chatham House and sits on the Governing Council of the British Institute of Persian Studies (BIPS).
 He is a regular speaker at conferences and events regarding Iran, including "Iran's New Parliament" at the New America Foundation.
 His work appears in The Guardian, The Independent, and the New Statesman, among other publications.

-Honours

 In March 2016 Ansari was elected a Fellow of the Royal Society of Edinburgh, Scotland's National Academy for science and letters.